Where to Cash a Check Without a Bank Account

 What is the cheapest way to cash a check without a bank account?

-Can I cash a check online instantly?
+Can I cash a check without ID?

 Conclusion